Neural Probabilistic Language Model - Review

 “learn simultaneously the word feature vectors and the parameters of that probability function.”

 They recognized that the embeddings and the prediction mechanism need to learn from each other.
-You can’t just fix one and train the other; they have to be optimized together, end-to-end, for the embeddings to become useful for the prediction task and vice-versa.
+You can’t just fix one and train the other; they have to be optimized together, end-to-end, for the embeddings to become useful for prediction and vice versa.

-What also caught my eye was the extensive discussion on parallelizing the training process.
-Remember, this was 2003 – widespread GPU computing for ML wasn’t a thing yet.
-They detail their efforts using parameter-parallel processing across multiple CPUs (up to 64 Athlon processors in their cluster!).
-They discuss asynchronous updates and communication overhead (MPI).
-It feels like they were laying the conceptual groundwork for the kind of massive parallelization (now mostly on GPUs/TPUs) that is essential for training today’s large models.
+What also caught my eye was the extensive discussion of parallelizing the training process.
+This was 2003, when widespread GPU computing for ML wasn’t a thing yet.
+They describe parameter-parallel processing across multiple CPUs, up to 64 Athlon processors in their cluster.
+They discuss asynchronous updates and communication overhead with MPI.
+It feels like an early version of the massive parallelization, now mostly on GPUs/TPUs, that is essential for training today’s large models.

-While the specific MLP architecture used in the paper is rudimentary now, the core ideas – tackling the curse of dimensionality with learned distributed representations, enabling generalization through semantic similarity in embedding space, and the need for end-to-end training – remain absolutely central to modern NLP and deep learning.
-Reading this paper felt like seeing a lighthouse beam cutting through the dark, clearly illuminating the path forward for the entire field.
-It truly helped define the paradigm we’re still working within.
+While the specific MLP architecture in the paper is rudimentary now, the core ideas still matter: tackle the curse of dimensionality with learned distributed representations, generalize through similarity in embedding space, and train the representations end-to-end.
+Reading this paper felt like seeing an early version of the framework we’re still working within.